wayland-transpositor/wprs/README.md

 wprsd, which forwards them to the appropriate application (the owner of the surface which the wprsc surface which received the events corresponds to).

-wprs supports session resumption (wprsc disconnection and later reconnection and wprsc restarts).
+wprs supports session resumption across temporary disconnects.
+By default, `wprsc` will automatically reconnect to `wprsd` (disable with `wprsc --no-auto-reconnect`).
 The wayland protocol is not natively resumable in this way because it relies on shared state between the compositor and client applications.
 By implementing a wayland compositor locally relative to the application, wprsd stores all state necessary for wayland applications and is